Hackdromeda/BugBrowser/README.md

 * Learn about hacking news using The New York Times and [NewsAPI](https://newsapi.org/)
   * Try, *Alexa ask Bug Browser, give me a flash briefing on hacks?*
+  * Tap on the article for additional details (Echo Spot and Echo Show only)
+  * See the Alexa app or interface for additional details (iOS, Android, and Fire TV)

 * Learn about the BugCrowd Vulnerability Rating Taxonomy (VRT)
   * Try, *Alexa ask Bug Browser to tell me about the VRT*